akyriako/cloudtrace-exporter/README.md

 to create a custom source (**cts_exporter**) that collects traces from CTS and forwards them, as [Cloud Events](https://cloudevents.io/) to an agnostic _sink_, defined by an environment variable called `K_SINK`, as is required by Knative Eventing specifications for interconnecting microservices.
-In addition to cts_exporter, a custom sink (**neo4j_sink**) that listens for those Cloud Events is provided, which loads these events in a [Neo4j](https://neo4j.com/) database as graphs.
+In addition to cts_exporter, a custom sink (**neo4j_sink**) that listens for those Cloud Events is provided, which loads these events in a Neo4j database as graphs.
 You could positively bind the cts_exporter to any other that sink that conforms to Knative specifications.
-You can find an example in the repo that uses _gcr.io/knative-releases/knative.dev/eventing/cmd/event_display_ as a target.
-That is a simple Knative Eventing Service that simply logs the events in the `os.Stdout`.
+You can find an example in the repo that uses _gcr.io/knative-releases/knative.dev/eventing/cmd/event_display_ as a target sink.
+That is a demo Knative Eventing Service that simply logs the events in the `os.Stdout`.

 ![graph.png](assets%2Fimg%2Fgraph.png)